sehero/lua/doc/index.md

 Our super heroes face many foes, so  they know that no single AI tool will defeat every problem.

+Super heroes have super powers.
+They build their own AI tools, then constantly tinker and refine them.
 Super heroes have X-ray vision that can see things buried deep inside other things.
 So they need treat AI tools as black boxes.
 Rather, using their super powers of refactoring, they incremental refine, improve, and simplify their AI tools.

 Our tools are not CPU nor memory intensive and so scale